yashsahugtx/skype-docs/Skype/UCMA/voice-companion-sample.md

 ## Description

-Voice Companion application provides PSTN phone users with access to unified communications capabilities such as conferencing, presence, and contact lists.
+The VoiceCompanion application provides PSTN phone users with access to unified communications capabilities such as conferencing, presence, and contact lists.

 The following actions describe the main scenario: